hcsalmon1/TypeGo/README.md

 **Q. Why did you make TypeGo?**

-  A. From my experience in the language, Go has 3 main problems:
+  A. From my experience in the language, I found Go has 3 main problems:
-  1. Inferred types 99% of the time that punishes specifying types or makes it impossible
+  1. Inferred types 99% of the time and the language punishes specifying types or makes it impossible
   2. Enums are terrible
   3. Many things are unintuitive and verbose: append, struct methods, make.
   The goal was to try and fix these 3 things.

 **Q. What's wrong with ':=' and inferred types?**

-A. You can't read any Go code that doesn't include ':=', anywhere.
+A. You can't read any Go code that doesn't include ':=', anywhere, except if you read Go code.
 It is basically everywhere and considered idiomatic.
 Just let the compiler work out the type.
 What could go wrong, right?
 This is literally the worst feature in Go and I would remove it entirely if I could.
 I'll explain why:

 **1. It makes code very hard to read**
 Example: